Cuban Revolutionary Air and Air Defense Force: Background

+The Escuela de Aviación Militar (Military Aviation School) operated a Curtiss-Wright CW-19 from the Campo de Columbia, that was also in Havana.

+The CAEC was reorganized as the Fuerza Aérea del Ejército de Cuba (FAEC) (Cuban Army Air Force), recombining army and naval operations, on 23 April 1952 following Fulgencio Batista US-backed coup d'état on 10 March 1952.
+The US provided military training, transport and fighter aircraft similar to those operated by the US military.

 Early years under Castro

-When the Cuban Revolution overthrew the government of Fulgencio Batista at the end of 1958, the new government led by Fidel Castro inherited most of the aircraft and equipment of the old regime, which was supplemented by the aircraft of the revolutionaries own Fueza Aérea Rebelde, to form the new Fuerza Aérea Revolucionaria (FAR).
+When the Cuban Revolution overthrew the government of Fulgencio Batista at the end of 1958, the new government led by Fidel Castro inherited most of the aircraft and equipment of the old regime, which was supplemented by the aircraft of the revolutionaries own Fuerza Aérea Rebelde, to form the new Fuerza Aérea Revolucionaria (FAR).
 Arrests of many of the personnel (including 40 pilots) of the old air force meant that the FAR was short of manpower to operate its aircraft, while lack of spare parts further reduced operational efficiency and a US-inspired arms embargo restricted efforts to acquire replacement aircraft.

 In April 1961, CIA-backed Cuban exiles attempted an invasion of Cuba with the aim of overthrowing Castro's government.
 The invasion was preceded on 17 April by air attacks on Cuban airfields in an attempt to destroy the FAR prior to the invasion, with several FAR aircraft being destroyed.
-The remaining operational aircraft were deployed against the Cuban exiles landings on 19 April, sinking one transport, the Rio Escondido and badly damaging another, the Houston, which was beached, resulting in the loss of most of the invader's supplies.
+The remaining operational aircraft were deployed against the Cuban exiles landings on 19 April, sinking one transport, the Rio Escondido and badly damaging another, the Houston, which was beached, resulting in the loss of most of the invaders' supplies.

+The Revolution and the Cuban Missile Crisis caused American aircraft to become worn out and fall into disuse, but the Soviet Union came to the rescue and sent the first jet fighters, the MiG-15bis, MiG-15R and MiG-15UTI, as well as transport aircraft such as the An-2 and Il-14.

 In 1969, the inadequacy of the radar coverage to the south of the United States were dramatically illustrated when a Cuban Air Force MiG-17 went undetected before it landed at Homestead Air Force Base, Florida and two years later, an Antonov An-24 similarly arrived unannounced at New Orleans International Airport.